 Supporting our vibrant communities Over the last year we continued to support community organisations in the National Park and through enabling our communities to deliver their own projects, helped them deliver many successful projects on the ground.
 We facilitate this through our support to community organisations, including Development Trusts and Loch Lomond & The Trossachs National Park Community Partnership.
 Throughout the year the National Park Skills Partnership, led by the Community Partnership continued to help our young people into work.
 The Skills Partnership's aims are to help young people gain access to meaningful training and employment opportunities in local food production, tourism, hospitality, as well as land based industries such as farming, forestry, horticulture, landscaping and traditional building skills.
+550 †††† YOUNG PEOPLE

-Community Grant Scheme Our Community Grant Scheme continued to provide financial support to Community Development Trusts across the Park.
+Community Grant Scheme

+Our Community Grant Scheme continued to provide financial support to Community Development Trusts across the Park.
 24 grants were awarded to 16 community organisations to a total value of £20,000.

-Other notable outcomes are: Our core funding of the Community Partnership continued, helping to secure updated Community Action Plans for four communities in the National Park.
+Other notable outcomes are:

+Our core funding of the Community

+Partnership continued, helping to

+secure updated Community Action

+Plans for four communities in the

+National Park.

 Our support helped deliver:

-Callander Community Hydro Scheme Historic Kilmun (Argyll Mausoleum)
+Callander Community Hydro Scheme

+Historic Kilmun (Argyll Mausoleum)

 Loch Earn Access Project

 Gartmore Village Hall

 Callander SummerFest

 Funding to restore Luss Hogback Stone

 Protecting our historic environment

 The historic built environment contributes significantly to the special qualities of the National Park and we work hard to protect and enhance it through:

 - Effective planning policy by drafting the new Proposed Local Development Plan

-- The use of our Built Heritage Repair Grant
+- The use of our Built Heritage

+Repair Grant

-Specific planning guidance to raise awareness of the historic built environment and to assist anyone proposing to carry out works to our listed buildings or properties in conservation areas.
+- Specific planning guidance to raise awareness of the historic built environment and to assist anyone proposing to carry out works to our listed buildings or properties in conservation areas.

 Supporting our built heritage The Built Heritage Repair Grant aims to support property owners in the sympathetic repair of their traditional buildings, supporting local communities to undertake restoration of their local built heritage.
-What did the Built Heritage Repair Grant achieve in 2014/15 28 valid applications were received Nine grants were awarded Eight of the projects were located in conservation areas, four of which related to listed buildings and one to a scheduled monument In addition to this, match funding of £4,400 was awarded to restore the Hogback Stone in Luss which had received an indicative Ancient Monument Grant from Historic Scotland.
+What did the Built Heritage Repair Grant achieve in 2014/15 28 valid applications were received

+Nine grants were awarded Eight of the projects were located in conservation areas, four of which related to listed buildings and one to a scheduled monument Seven projects were successfully completed One project is ongoing as a result of issues with the condition of a listed building Total funding awarded £17,000 In addition to this, match funding of £4,400 was awarded to restore the Hogback Stone in Luss which had received an indicative Ancient Monument Grant from Historic Scotland.
 Funding will also help pay for additional interpretation at the site.